-Basic Genealogy and Family History (8 Wednesdays from Oct 8 to Nov 26; 2-4pm) Instructor: Jane E. MacNamara REGISTRATION IS NOW OPEN
+Basic Genealogy and Family History (8 Wednesdays from Oct 8 to Nov 26; 2-4pm) Instructor: Jane E. MacNamara.
+This course has now started.

 Maps and Mapping for 21st Century Genealogists (Thursday Nov 6, Wednesdays Nov 12, 19, 26; 6:15-8:15pm) Instructor: James F. S. Thomson THIS COURSE IS NOW FULL.
 If you would like to be on the waiting list for this course, please send an e-mail message with your request to email@example.com.

 Each year Toronto Branch’s education committee plans a mixture of courses that will enable everyone to find something of interest.
 (And we’re always looking for new ideas.)